gitaditya24/sar_image_colorization_gan/README.md

 ## 🎯 Results

 - Qualitative examples of colorized SAR images are in `results/`.
-- Training converges in ~50 epochs on 256×256 image patches.
+- Training for 200 epochs.
 - Loss plots and sample outputs demonstrate the model’s ability to produce realistic colorization.

 ---